 DentiMax provides cloud-based dental practice management software as well as imaging software and radiography sensors, all of which can work easily together.

 DentiMax includes a standard range of practice management features for paperless administration, not least patient charts with realistic tooth display, as well as insurance verification and e-prescription functionality.
 It also includes some nice customizations, not least the ability to set up your own home screen with shortcuts links to areas of the software you're more likely to need.
 You can also customize patient listings with column and display filters as required.

 The company also develops its own imaging software, which can work with a large range of x-ray sensors, intra-oral cameras, panoramic and cephalometric units, as well as its own in-house x-ray sensors.
 Any of these can work with the DentiMax practice management software to allow images to be saved directly into a patient's records.

-There are four different plans available, with the cheapest starting from $59 per month, though with this Starter plan some of the charting and administrative tools are limited.
+There are four different plans available, with the cheapest plan excluding some of the charting and administrative tools.

 Denticon is strong at its clinical approach, showing the benefit of a cloud-based architecture, as it allows for a single patient record, which is dubbed a ‘Concept of one.’
 This allows for several providers, across multiple office locations to be able to access the record.

 Also, entering data into the patient record electronically is frequently a challenge when chairside due to infection control issues.
 Denticon fosters this activity by staying a step ahead of the clinician, with appropriate and helpful prompts, and “Context-specific tools and menus,” that ease the process along.